- What is the Child Victims Act?

 - Why should I contact Hagens Berman?

-Hagens Berman is an award-winning national team of 80+ attorneys.
-In our 25 years of practice, Hagens Berman has earned a reputation as one of the most feared plaintiffs firms in the nation, willing to go above and beyond in the fight for victims’ rights.
+Hagens Berman is an award-winning international team of attorneys.
+In our years of practice, Hagens Berman has earned a reputation as one of the most feared plaintiffs firms in the nation, willing to go above and beyond in the fight for victims’ rights.
 Our determination and expert skill are unmatched in the plaintiffs’ bar, and our opponents know our name well.

 Hagens Berman's attorneys recently achieved a nationwide sexual harassment settlement on behalf of 16,000 women, tried the first ever sexual harassment case in Washington state, and has represented women violated by Harvey Weinstein, as well as USC alumnae abused by the university's former gynecologist, Dr. George Tyndall.
 Our firm is committed to protecting and empowering individuals.